TomPace101/nanopore_diffusion/notes.md

 _TODO_ set up as a validation test (see above)

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ linearization
+What is the argument structure now for the linearized reaction rate functions?
+They need the whole vector at both steps.

 _TODO_ allow BT to be an Expression instead of just a float.
 More generally, this is a candidate for refactoring: